Sheffield Tramway: The 'Roberts' cars

 Preserved 'Roberts' Tramcar 510 at Crich Tramway Museum.
 Built in 1950 as part of a 35-strong fleet to replenish the depleted fleet of trams post-war.

 The prototype for this series, number 501, was built at Queens Road works in August 1946.
 With comfortable upholstered seating for 62 passengers, it was the last car to be built at the works.
 From 1950 to 1952 35 more, numbered 502-536, were constructed by Charles Roberts & Co. of Horbury near Wakefield.
 They were carried on a four-wheel Maley & Taunton hornless type 588 truck with rubber and leaf spring suspension, powered by two Metrovick 101 DR3 65 hp motors.
 Air brakes were fitted, acting on all wheels, and electric braking was available for emergency use.
 Car 536, which entered service on 11 April 1952, was the last tram to be constructed for Sheffield.
 Representing the ultimate development of the traditional British four-wheel tram, the class worked for only 10 years, as Sheffield tramway closed in 1960.
 On 8 October of that year, car 513, ran specially decorated in the final procession; so too did sister tram 510, now preserved by the National Tramway Museum at Crich.

 The Star produced a 16-page special Last Tram edition on the day these photos were taken.

 Sheffield trams in preservation

 The National Tramway Museum, Crich

 The National Tramway Museum at Crich in Derbyshire holds eight Sheffield trams.
-Sheffield Corporation Tramways car 15 is a horse tram dating from 1874; it was the first tram to be used at the museum in 1963 and still remains serviceable.
+Car 15 is a horse tram dating from 1874; it was the first tram to be used at the museum in 1963 and still remains serviceable.
 Car 74 is another Victorian Sheffield tram, sold to the Gateshead tramway and ran until 1951.
 Although only its lower deck survived, as a garden shed, it has been restored to original condition by the museum and is operational.
 The museum also has Standard car 189 (on display), Domed-roof car 264 (on display), and Roberts car 510 (operational).
 In addition there is also Sheffield works car 330 and early single-deck tram 46 that are not in working condition.